andreasabel/inCode/entry/foldl-adjunction.md

 tabulateAdjunction :: Adjunction f u => (f () -> b) -> u b
 ```

-These also come in pairs!
-And they are equivalent in power --- you can implement
-`rightAdjunct` in terms of `indexAdjunction` and `leftAdjunct` in terms of
-`tabulateAdjunction` and vice versa.

 `indexAdjunction` means: if it's possible to "extract" from `u b` to `b` using
 only an `f ()` as extra information, then `u` might be right-adjoint to `f`.

 `tabulateAdjunction` means: if it's possible to "generate" a `u b` based on a
 function that "builds" a `b` from `f ()`, then `u` might right-adjoint to `f`.

+This pair is equivalent in power --- you can implement `rightAdjunct` in terms
+of `indexAdjunction` and `leftAdjunct` in terms of `tabulateAdjunction` and vice
+versa.
+This comes from the fact that all Adjunctions in Haskell `Functor`s arise
+from some idea of "indexability" and "representability".

 ### Adjoints to `Fold`